Here is your weekend guide to Bucharest. This 2-day Bucharest itinerary has loads for you to do, morning, noon, and night!

 After all that exploring during your two days in Bucharest, it’s time to relax.
 Pack your bathing suit and get a taxi to Therme București, the largest thermal bath complex in Europe.
 No matter whether you visit Bucharest in the summer or winter, temperatures in the spa will be around 29/30°C with water temperatures of 33°C. In other words, it’s the ideal place to relax!

 But Therme București also houses Romania’s most extensive botanical garden with hundreds of thousands of plants.
 The exotic plants make you feel like you are in a tropical paradise.
-And whether you prefer to relax in one of the six saunas or four wet saunas or have fun on the 16 water slides, you’re sure to have an astounding time at this spa outside of Bucharest.
+Whether you prefer to relax in one of the six saunas or four wet saunas or have fun on the 16 water slides, you’re sure to have an astounding time at this spa outside of Bucharest.

 Are You Now Ready For Two Days in Bucharest?